Neolitheon/421-Project-2/README.md

         For example, iris.
 If we choose "look for iris-smoochy", set iris-smoochy to 1 in classification, all the rest to 0.
     Running this in Qt!
 Yaaay!
     Can you make a graph/some graphs out of this type of data?
+    Should we be sending the algorithim's final equation back as well?

 Kernelized Perceptron -
  http://cvit.iiit.ac.in/thesis/ranjeethMS2007/thesis/node21.html Has the algorithim! yaaay.